kshedden/Statsmodels-MixedLM/README.md

 unit higher BMI than other people in Ann Arbor, people in Ann Arbor have 2 units higher BMI than other people in Michigan, and people in Michigan have one unit lower BMI than people in other states.
-These terms combine additively, so that subject i has conditional mean value m + 1 + 2 - 1 = m+2.
+These terms are statistically independent and combine additively, so that subject i has conditional mean value m + 1 + 2 - 1 = m+2.

 In variance components modeling, we don't care much about the specific random terms associated with each level of each variable.
-Instead, we imagine that all the N[] terms come from a common distribution, say with mean 0 and variance V_N, all the C[] terms come from a distribution with mean 0 and variance V_C, and all the S[] terms come from a distribution with mean 0 and variance V_S.
-Our only goal here is to estimate V_N, V_C, and V_S, to better understand how the different levels of geography contribute to the observed value of BMI.
+Instead, we imagine that all the N[] terms come from a common distribution, say with mean 0 and variance v_N, all the C[] terms come from a distribution with mean 0 and variance v_C, and all the S[] terms come from a distribution with mean 0 and variance v_S.
+Our only goal here is to estimate v_N, v_C, and v_S, to better understand how the different levels of geography contribute to the observed value of BMI.

 Crossed variance components